 • Breakfast Cereal:

-• Try out a higher-protein cereal like Ratio Food’s Maple Almond Crunch that packs 10 grams of protein, 4 grams of quality protein, 3 grams of sugar, and 1 gram of saturated fat per serving*.
+• Try out a higher-protein cereal like :ratio's Maple Almond Crunch that packs 10 grams of protein, 4 grams of quality protein, 3 grams of sugar, and 1 gram of saturated fat per serving*.
 When eaten with a ½ cup of cow’s milk that provides 4 grams of protein this pairing of cereal with milk increases the protein to 14 grams!

 • If you’re loyal to a staple like Cheerios, then rest assured, they can fit in here too.
 Consider serving with cow’s milk to increase protein, then add in a tablespoon of nut butter to boost protein and provide more fat as well.